-Our effective tax rate for continuing operations was 10.7% and 1.3% for the three months ended March 31, 2021 and 2020, respectively.
-The effective tax rate for the three months ended March 31, 2021, differs from the U.S. federal statutory tax rate of 21% primarily due to the accrual of tax on non-permanently reinvested unremitted earnings of foreign subsidiaries and by limitation on the amount of tax benefit recorded for loss carryforwards in certain jurisdictions where we believe it is more likely than not a portion of the future tax benefit may not be realized.
+Our effective tax rate for continuing operations was 3.4% and 7.1% for the three and six months ended June 30, 2021, respectively, and (13.3)% and (0.6)% for the three and six months ended June 30, 2020, respectively.
+The effective tax rate for the three and six months ended June 30, 2021, differs from the U.S. federal statutory tax rate of 21% primarily due to the accrual of tax on non-permanently reinvested unremitted earnings of foreign subsidiaries and by limitation on the amount of tax benefit recorded for loss carryforwards in certain jurisdictions where we believe it is more likely than not that a portion of the future tax benefit may not be realized.
 In addition, the effective tax rate was unfavorably impacted by U.S. tax on the earnings of foreign subsidiaries under the global intangible low-taxed income ("GILTI") regime.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
-The provisions of the legislation had a significant impact on the effective tax rate and income tax receivable of the Company for the three months ended March 31, 2020.
+The provisions of the legislation had a significant impact on our effective tax rate and income tax receivable as of and for the six months ended June 30, 2020.
 Under the CARES Act, NOLs arising in tax years beginning after December 31, 2017, were carried back to preceding tax years when the federal tax rate was 35% rather than the currently enacted 21%.
-The effective tax rate for the three months ended March 31, 2020, was also adversely impacted by the non-deductible goodwill impairment recorded in that period, partially offset by impacts from the CARES Act.
+The effective tax rate for the three and six months ended June 30, 2020, was also adversely impacted by the effect of the non-deductible goodwill impairment on the estimated annual effective tax rate and the impact of the minimum GILTI tax, partially offset by impacts from the CARES Act.